Severity

 The recall

-TriDerma, of Corona, Calif. issued this moderate-severity CPSC recall — The packaging is not child resistant as required by the Poison Prevention Packaging Act.
+TriDerma, of Corona, Calif. issued this CPSC recall-The packaging is not child resistant as required by the Poison Prevention Packaging Act.
 The pain relieving c….

 Sourced from official CPSC enforcement records.
 Verify recall #19742 with the agency before acting.
 Full product description, hazard, remedy, and related recalls are below.

 This CPSC action (record #19742) was formally reported on April 25, 2019.
-It is classified under Moderate severity, with a current status of Active.
+The CPSC does not publish a hazard classification for its recalls, so this record carries no agency severity grade, with a current status of Active.
 TriDerma, of Corona, Calif. is listed as the recalling firm.
 Federal records list the affected scope as About 410.

 The documented reason for this recall is: The packaging is not child resistant as required by the Poison Prevention Packaging Act.
 The pain relieving cream contains lidocaine, posing a risk of poisoning to young children if they put it on their skin or ingest i… Distribution information was not included in the agency filing, so consumers should assume broad potential exposure until the firm publishes point-of-sale details.
 The remedy documented by the agency is: Consumers should immediately store the topical anesthetic in a safe location, out of reach of children and contact TriDerma for a free replacement child-resistant cap.
 TriDerma is contacting all know… - consumers holding this product should act on that instruction rather than relying on general guidance.